 The Mixer & Decks

 As a DJ there is something very visceral with a pair of decks and a battle mixer.
 To me it’s a real connection to the music I am playing.
 I’ve tried a number of controllers from the Traktor S2 to the Numark NS7ii, and while they were good units (the NS7ii in particular) there was still a little something lacking.
 When I made my first major investment for my business I jumped into my Denon SC3900s and Rane 62 inside a Odyssey FZGSLBM10WBL Black Label coffin.
 I loved the setup initially but had a few issues with it; the two biggest being the weight being well over 100lbs and fitting in a good laptop stand was a head-meets-table frustrating challenge.
 After an event where I had to hand carry that coffin up a couple flights of stairs I decided there has to be a better way.
-Add to that my investment into a nice pair of Reloop RP-8000 turntables and a Pioneer DJM-S9 mixer and taking the coffin out of play was even more critical than ever.
+Add to that my investment into a nice pair of Reloop RP-8000 and taking the coffin out of play was even more critical than ever.
 (If you want to read my review of the SC3900s, Numark NS7ii, and Reloop RP-8000, check it out over here).

 Now some people notice that there are hardly any cables visible and that is part of the look I was going after.
 I didn’t want some facade just covering up things making both an inviting display where someone could walk up to me and not be mired in barriers and a cable mess and also showcasing my skills in an elegant but stealthy display.